 Additional proof of Hill’s directing ability is the fact that The Sting won seven Academy Awards.
 They include: Best Picture, Best Director, Best Writing, Story and Screenplay Based on Factual Material or Material Not Previously Published or Produced, Best Art Direction, Set Decoration, Best Costume Design, Best Film Editing, and Best Music, Scoring Original Song Score and/or Adaptation.
 All of these awards are strong elements that I have mentioned.

 In conclusion, The Sting is a move that should not be missed.
 If you have seen it, chances are you have seen it more than once.
 If you have not yet watched it, then you are missing out on a terrific movie experience.
 The Sting is one of my favorite films and is proof that Hollywood rarely makes movies today that are as intelligent and entertaining.
 Even modern heist movies do not seem to capture the same charm that The Sting possesses.
-Because the film is fast-moving and has a complex, detail-oriented story, I recommend watching this movie with no distractions.
+Because the film is fast-moving and has a multi-faceted, detail-oriented story, I recommend watching this movie with no distractions.
 You will not regret it.

 Distributor: Universal Pictures